Welcome to WorshipWeb

 Our mission at WorshipWeb is to provide meaningful, inspiring resources for Unitarian Universalist (UU) worship services.
 In our Words for Worship collection, you'll find everything from chalice lightings and prayers to stories and rituals for your use.

-- Our worship resources are now tagged!
-Are you looking for readings that address “brokenness” or chalice lightings that speak to our 7th Principle?
-Search our entire database by Principle, Source, or spiritual theme.
+- Have you explored our tags?
+If you're looking for readings that address “doubt” or chalice lightings that speak to our 7th Principle, you can search our entire database by Principle, Source, or spiritual theme.

 Browse Worship Resources

 WorshipWeb offers articles, workshop outlines, and other practical resources for the leaders of UU worship services.